 Skip to Main Content

-Sign-up bonuses are one of the best perks on a new credit card.
-As an incentive for opening an account, eligible cardholders can earn a lump sum of cash back, points or miles after spending a certain amount in a set time period.
+Sign-up bonuses are one of the best perks on a new credit card because you can earn a lump sum of cash back, points or miles after spending a certain amount in a set timeframe.
+On average, Americans have three or four credit cards in their wallets.
+If they earned a sign-up bonus on each of them, they could have hundreds of dollars of value.

 The best sign-up bonuses can be worth hundreds to thousands of dollars, depending on your issuer and available redemption options, but it’s important to consider more than just the dollar value.
 The spending requirements to earn these bonuses must fit your budget.
 You’ll also want to ensure the credit card will provide you with value for years to come, not just your first year.